Have you ever had that feeling that you want to close the tab just because it takes ages to load? Time to consider optimizing your website page speed.

 For gifs, you can go with Ezgif.

-Well, using uniquely picked typography is a great way to improve text readability or highlight important text content.
-But too many different fonts will not only have a negative effect on your site’s overall design, but also the page speed.
-That’s why we recommend being careful with them, more than 3 fonts is already too much.
+Using uniquely chosen typography is a great way to improve text readability or highlight important text content.
+However, too many different fonts will not only have a negative effect on your site’s overall design, but also the page speed.
+That’s why we recommend limiting them since more than 3 fonts is already too much.

 That's it!
 Keep an eye on your results and keep improving your visitors’ experience on your website.